datacommonsorg/docsite/api/python/index.md

 ## Getting Started

-To get started using the Python API requires the following steps:
+To get started using the Python API:

 *   Install the API using `pip`.
 *   (Optional) Create an API key and enable the **Data Commons API**.